gsnedders/wpt-docs/docs/_writing-tests/general-guidelines.md

 Sometimes you may want to add a script to the repository that's meant to be used from the command line, not from a browser (e.g., a script for generating test files).
-If you want to ensure (e.g., or security reasons) that such scripts won't be handled by the HTTP server, but will instead only be usable from the command line, then place them in a `tools` subdirectory at the appropriate level.
+If you want to ensure (e.g., for security reasons) that such scripts will only be usable from the command line but won't be handled by the HTTP server then place them in a `tools` subdirectory at the appropriate level—the server will then return a 404 if they are requested.

-Any files in those `tools` directories won't be handled by the HTTP server; instead the server will return a 404 if a user navigates to the URL for a file within them.

-For example, if you wanted to add a script for use with tests in the `notifications` directory, create the `notifications/tools` subdir and put your script there.
+For example, if you wanted to add a script for use with tests in the `notifications` directory, create the `notifications/tools` subdirectory and put your script there.

 ### File Formats

-Tests must be HTML or XML (inc. XHTML and SVG) files.
-Some testharness.js tests are auto-generated from JS files.
-[XXX: LINKME]
+Tests must be HTML or XML (inc. XHTML and SVG) files; some testharness.js tests are [auto-generated from JS files](server-features).

-*Note: For CSS tests, the test source will be parsed and re-serialized.
-This re-serialization will cause minor changes to the test file, notably: attribute values will always be quoted, whitespace between attributes will be collapsed to a single space, duplicate attributes will be removed, optional closing tags will be inserted, and invalid markup will be normalized.
-If these changes should make the test inoperable, for example if the test is testing markup error recovery, add the [flag][requirement-flags] `asis` to prevent re-serialization.
-This flag will also prevent format conversions so it may be necessary to provide alternate versions of the test in other formats (XHTML, HTML, etc.)*

 ### Character Encoding